-Q: Who can attend the 2014 Annual Meeting?
+Q: Who can attend the Annual Meeting?

-A: Only shareholders and our invited guests are invited to attend the 2014 Annual Meeting.
+A: Only shareholders and our invited guests may attend the Annual Meeting.
 To gain admittance, you must bring a form of personal identification to the meeting, where your name will be verified against our shareholder list.
 If a broker or other nominee holds your shares and you plan to attend the meeting, you should bring a recent brokerage statement showing your ownership of the shares as of the record date or a letter from the broker or other nominee confirming such ownership, and a form of personal identification.